 I was born in Luton and went to Challney High School and Luton Sixth Form College.
 I studied for a degree in Theology at Kings College, and went on to be awarded a Mphil from London University.
 I studied for a Post Graduate Certificate in Education before teaching in Dunstable for 35 years.
 Among the posts I held was that of Head of Year and Head of Sixth Form.
 I have recently retired as Assistant Head Teacher from a Dunstable Upper School.

 Since retiring I am serving on Houghton Regis Town Council and the PCC of All Saints Church, as well as joining the governing board of Tithe Farm School.
+I am also a trustee at 'Signposts.'

 I have three children, all born and brought up in Houghton Regis.
 I believe children should be able to discover their strengths and excel in them whilst at school, so school life should be rich and interesting as well as rigorous.